browserengineering/book/book/animations.md

 ```

 Using it in the compositing algorithm pretty easy: instead of making a new
-`CompositedLayer` for every single paint command, walk backwards
+composited layer for every single paint command, walk
-[^why-backwards] through the `CompositedLayer` list trying to merge into each
+backwards[^why-backwards] through `composited_layers` trying to merge into each
 one.
 If one is found, the paint chunk is added to it; if not, add a new
 `CompositedLayer` with that paint chunk to start.^[If you're not
 familiar with Python's `for ... else` syntax, the `else` block executes only if